MicrosoftDocs/winui-api/microsoft.ui.xaml/application.md

 # Microsoft.UI.Xaml.Application

 ## -description

-Encapsulates the app and its available services.
+Represents the current application and its available services.

 ## -xaml-syntax

 ```xaml
 <Application />

 ```

 ## -remarks

 The Application class encapsulates an app and provides the following services:

-+ app entry point, particularly for various activation contracts
+- app entry point, particularly for various activation contracts
-+ app lifetime management
+- app lifetime management
-+ app-scoped resources
+- app-scoped resources
-+ unhandled exception detection
+- unhandled exception detection

 The Application object is typically provided in the initial XAML for App.xaml.
 The default project templates in Visual Studio generate an `App` class that derives from Application and provides an entry point where you can add initialization code.